csmc-vaneykjlab/qcactus/README.md

   - Visual Studio 2023
   - The project is named 'ThermoDust' in this repo

-Please note this version is not our internal production version but rather a fun, messy community version.
+NOTE: this version is not our internal production version but rather a community version.
 Can't give everything away ;)

 ## Features
 The current version focuses on providing a wrapper of sorts for the following workflow: